axelbudde/starter-research-group/content/publication/fohse-bnt-162-b-2-2021/index.md

 publishDate: '2021-05-26T09:24:46.334565Z'
 publication_types:
 - '3'
-abstract: textlessptextgreaterThe mRNA-based BNT162b2 vaccine from Pfizer/BioNTech was the first registered COVID-19 vaccine and has been shown to be up to 95% effective in preventing SARS-CoV-2 infections.
+abstract: The mRNA-based BNT162b2 vaccine from Pfizer/BioNTech was the first registered COVID-19 vaccine and has been shown to be up to 95% effective in preventing SARS-CoV-2 infections.
 Little is known about the broad effects of the new class of mRNA vaccines, especially whether they have combined effects on